jeffbski/autoflow/README.md

  - Tim Caswell and Elijah Insua's [conductor](https://github.com/creationix/conductor) - [Article](http://howtonode.org/step-of-conductor)
  - Caolan McMahon's [async](https://github.com/caolan/async)

+React gets its name from similarities with how "chain reactions" work in the physical world.
+You start the reaction and then it cascades and continues until complete.

 ## Goals

  - Improved error and exception handling